-A. The University acknowledges that HDR students and research projects have been impacted in various ways by the pandemic this year and have announced a range of support measures.
+A. The University acknowledges that HDR students and research projects have been impacted in various ways by the pandemic this and have announced a range of support measures.
 Progress review meetings will go ahead as scheduled and will be conducted via Zoom or other online tools.
-Since everyone has been impacted this year, HDR students are encouraged to approach their progress review with honesty about their progress under Covid-19 conditions.
+Since everyone has been impacted this year, HDR students are encouraged to approach their progress review with honesty about their progress under COVID-19 conditions.
 Research periods and their dates remain unchanged.

 A. HDR students currently receiving a centrally funded University scholarship are eligible to apply for 3.5 years of scholarship support.
 International students are guaranteed an international fee waiver for the extension of one research period.
 Apply to HDRAC at least two months before your expected completion date.